SESAME-Synchrotron/BEATS_user_manual/docs/source/user_checklist.rst

 ✅ **Samples and Experiment Setup**
    - Prepare samples according to beamline requirements (size, mounting, containment).
    - Label all samples clearly.
+   - Consult with your local contact about the best way to prepare your samples.
    - Notify beamline staff if your experiment involves **hazardous materials** or **cryogenic systems**.

 -------------------------------------